 According to a new Pew Internet survey, 72 percent of Americans adults who are seriously partnered—married or otherwise—say the Internet has had “no real impact at all” on their relationship.

-Another instance of a polling firm’s analysis being called into question as an effect of them not having properly defined a term in their in their survey prompt.
+Another instance of a polling firm’s analysis being called into question as an effect of them not having properly defined a term in their survey prompt.

 As the author, Robinson Meyer, so elegantly puts it: "…perhaps the most serious conclusion of the finding comes for people who try to think considerately and seriously about the Internet, and about how others think about the Internet.
 This survey by the Pew should counter our expectations."